 1) If you want to lactate, start by taking birth control pills or other hormonal contraceptives that suppress ovulation (which means no eggs are released).
 This will prevent pregnancy while also helping your body prepare for lactation.

-2) Take progesterone supplements, which simulate pregnancy and help produce lactation-triggering hormones in your body.
+2) Take progesterone supplements, which simulate pregnancy and help produce lactation-triggering hormones.

-3) Use a breast pump regularly to stimulate production of those hormones and train your breasts to fill with milk when they’re stimulated by an infant sucking at them (which happens after birth).
+3) Use a breast pump regularly to stimulate the production of those hormones and train your breasts to fill with Milk when stimulated by an infant sucking at them (which happens after birth).

-Why Milk leaks from my breast during foreplay? – reason
+Why does Milk leak from my breast during foreplay? – Reasons

 Maybe you are pregnant.
-It is normal while being pregnant and having intimate moments with partner, that some breast milk came out during foreplay.
-When the breasts are stimulated by touching (or sucking, as is the case when your baby arrives), it will release milk.
+While pregnant and having intimate moments with a partner, some breast milk is expected to come out during foreplay.
+When the breasts are stimulated by touching (or sucking, as is when your baby arrives), it will release Milk.
 I think it is normal and you need not worry about it.

-There is nothing you can do to prevent the milk from coming out except to not stimulate your breast by not touching them.
-I kept a towel nearby so that I could wipe the few drops of milk that comes out.
-If the milk makes your clothes wet and messy, you can buy breast pads.
-You can also press the heals of your hand firmly on your breast, this should stop the flow of milk.
-Generally, I just avoided getting the milk out and let it come naturally when the baby came.
+There is nothing you can do to prevent the Milk from coming out except to not stimulate your breasts by not touching them.
+I kept a towel nearby to wipe the few drops of Milk that came out.
+You can buy breast pads if the Milk makes your clothes wet and messy.
+You can also press the heels of your hand firmly on your breast, stopping the milk flow.
+Generally, I just avoided getting the Milk out and let it come naturally when the baby came.

 Milk leaks – Other Reasons for Breast Discharge